tokenized/docs/main-concepts-tokenized-contracts.md

 ## Smart Contracts

-A Smart Contract is a contract which is managed by a Tokenized agent using the Tokenized protocol.
+A Smart Contract is a contract which is managed by an autonomous agent using the Tokenized protocol.
 This is a dynamic asset allocator which can be used for the distribution and management of tokens, tickets and other types of asset using the Tokenized platform.

 ### Contract Parties